Semiparametric Estimation of the Shape of the Limiting Bivariate Point Cloud: Applications

 \subsection{Analysis of the Santa Ana Winds data}

 We apply our method to the Santa Ana winds and dryness data \citep{cooley2019}.
 The Santa Ana winds are a multivariate meteorological regime that has been implicated as a major driver of large wildfires in southern California \citep{Billmire2014-px}.
 Wildfires are related to several conditions like temperature, humidity, wind speed, and fuel supply \citep{LittellEtAl2018}.
 Historically, the autumn months of September, October, and November have had a higher number of wildfires compared to the winter months, and are associated with warm temperatures, low humidity, and high winds. \cite{cooley2019} surmised that the data exhibits AD and used the framework of regular variation to estimate probabilities associated with two different risk regions.
-The regular variation structure employed by them, however, cannot capture the nuance of AI and models all levels of asymptotic independence (including exact independence) within a single degenerate model.
+The regular variation structure employed by them, however, cannot capture the nuance of AI.
+Our analysis could produce more accurate estimates of the probabilities of joint tail events that require extrapolation beyond the range of the data.
+In particular, if the data were asymptotically independent, an assumption of AD would overestimate the probability of such jointly extreme events under the approach used by \cite{cooley2019}.

 We consider daily dryness (\%) and wind speed (m/s) data collected at the March Air Reserve Base station in Riverside County from the HadISD dataset \citep{HadISD}.
 The dryness is defined in this case as the $100-$RH, where RH is the relative humidity measured as a percentage.
 The bivariate time series represents a measure of the daily risk of fire.
 The station's variables have appeared to be associated with known Santa Ana events.
-The data consists of 3,902 days for the months of September--November from 1972--2015; we assume temporal stationarity as in \cite{cooley2019}.
+The data consists of 3,902 days for the months of September--November from 1972--2015; we assume temporal stationarity and independence as in \cite{cooley2019}.
 Figure \ref{fig:SantaAna_data} plots the data both in its original scale as well as the rank transformed scale.
 The data shows tail dependence, noticeable in the rank transformed data with a cluster of values in the upper right corner.
 Our goal is to study the tail dependence between the two variables by estimating a gauge function for the data after a further transformation to unit exponential margins.